KeyboardKit/KeyboardKit/README.md

 ## Getting Started

-To build a keyboard extension with KeyboardKit, add `KeyboardKit` to your project as shown above.
+To build a keyboard extension with KeyboardKit, first add `KeyboardKit` to your app's keyboard extension as shown above.
+You can add it to the main app target as well, if you want to use it there.

-If you use Swift Package Manager, make sure to add KeyboardKit to your keyboard extension.
-You can add it to the hosting app as well, but the keyboard extension must have it.

-Then, you should then inherit `KeyboardInputViewController` instead of `UIInputViewController`.
-It provides you with a lot of additional functionality, e.g. extra observables like `keyboardContext` as well as services like `keyboardActionHandler`, `keyboardAppearance` etc.
+Then, inherit `KeyboardInputViewController` instead of `UIInputViewController`.
+It provides you with a lot of additional functionality, e.g. new lifecycle functions, observables like `keyboardContext` and services like `keyboardActionHandler`, `keyboardAppearance`, autocomplete logic etc.

-Inheriting `KeyboardInputViewController` also gives extensions access to new view lifecycle functions, autocomplete logic, extensions and more.

-`KeyboardInputViewController` will call `viewWillSetupKeyboard` whenever the keyboard must be created or re-created due to things like screen size changes.
-You can then use `setup(with:)` to setup your extension with any `SwiftUI` view.
+`KeyboardInputViewController` will call `viewWillSetupKeyboard` whenever the keyboard must be created or re-created.
+You can use `setup(with:)` in that function, to setup your extension with any `SwiftUI` view.

 Setting up the view controller with a SwiftUI view will make the view the main view of the extension, inject necessary environment objects and resize the keyboard extension to fit the view.

 Have a look at the demo application and read more below to see how it all fits together.

-## SwiftUI vs. UIKit

-KeyboardKit supports both `SwiftUI` and `UIKit`, but SwiftUI is the main focus going forward.

-The rest of this readme assumes that you're using SwiftUI.
-You can read more about UIKit support [here][UIKit].

-### Important about SwiftUI previews

-KeyboardKit contains color and text resources that are embedded within the Swift Package.
-However, external SwiftUI previews can't access these resources, since the `.module` bundle isn't defined outside of this package.
-This makes the previews crash.

-Until this is solved in SwiftUI and SPM, call `KeyboardPreviews.enable()` in each preview to use fake colors and texts that don't break the preview.